 then I guess anyone else who desires it can reach the same position.

 Of course, remember to try to set aside time to spend with the Lord when possible, particularly in ‘mature prayer’.
-I am pretty good at it these days, but
+I am reasonably good at it these days, but

 it did not come easily for me.
 But please try it for yourself because it